KenKundert/avendesora/doc/overview.rst

    :ref:`stealth accounts <stealth accounts>` and :ref:`misdirection
    <misdirection>`.
 -  *Avendesora* provides several ways that help protect you from :ref:`phishing
    <phishing>`.
-You should be aware of these methods to make sure you use them.
+You should be aware of these methods and make sure you use them.
 -  *Avendesora* allows you to share master seeds with a partner, and once done allow you to easily and securely create new shared secrets.
 This is described in the section on :ref:`collaboration <collaboration>`.